naudio/NAudio/README.md

 You can also ask on StackOverflow and [tag your question with naudio](http://stackoverflow.com/questions/tagged/naudio), if your question is a "how do I..." sort of question.
 This gives you a better chance of getting a quick answer.
 Please try to search first to see if your question has already been answered elsewhere.

 Finally, I am occasionally able to offer paid support for situations where you need quick advice, bugfixes or new features.
-Use the contact feature of the Codeplex website to get in touch with Mark Heath if you wish to pursue this option.
+Please contact Mark Heath directly if you wish to pursue this option.

 **How do I submit a patch?**